E. E. Cummings: Art

-Cummings was an avid visual artist, referring to writing and painting as his twin obsessions and to himself as a poetandpainter.
+Cummings was an avid painter, referring to writing and painting as his twin obsessions and to himself as a poetandpainter.
 He painted continuously, relentlessly, from childhood until his death, and left in his estate more than 1600 oils and watercolors (a figure that does not include the works he sold during his career) and over 9,000 drawings.
-In a self-interview from Foreword to an Exhibit: II (1945), the artist asked himself, Tell me, doesn’t your painting interfere with your writing? and answered, Quite the contrary: they love each other dearly.
+In a self-interview from Foreword to an Exhibit: II (1945), the artist asked himself, Tell me, doesn't your painting interfere with your writing? and answered, Quite the contrary: they love each other dearly.

 Cummings had more than 30 exhibits of his paintings in his lifetime.
 He received substantial acclaim as an American cubist and an abstract, avant garde painter between the World Wars, but with the publication of his books The Enormous Room and Tulips and Chimneys in the 1920s, his reputation as a poet eclipsed his success as a visual artist.
 In 1931, he published a limited edition volume of his artwork entitled CIOPW, named for his media of charcoal, ink, oil, pencil, and watercolor.
 About this same time, he began to break from Modernist aesthetics and employ a more subjective and spontaneous style; his work became more representational: landscapes, nudes, still lifes, and portraits.

 Name and capitalization

-Cummings' publishers and others have often echoed the unconventional orthography in his poetry by writing his name in lower case.
+Cummings's publishers and others have often echoed the unconventional orthography in his poetry by writing his name in lower case.
 Cummings himself used both the lowercase and capitalized versions, though he most often signed his name with capitals.

 The use of lower case for his initials was popularized in part by the title of some books, particularly in the 1960s, printing his name in lower case on the cover and spine.
 In the preface to E. E. Cummings: The Growth of a Writer by Norman Friedman, critic Harry T. Moore notes Cummings "had his name put legally into lower case, and in his later books the titles and his name were always in lower case".
-According to Cummings' widow, however, this is incorrect.
+According to Cummings's widow, however, this is incorrect.
 She wrote to Friedman: "You should not have allowed H. Moore to make such a stupid & childish statement about Cummings & his signature."
 On February 27, 1951, Cummings wrote to his French translator D. Jon Grossman that he preferred the use of upper case for the particular edition they were working on.
 One Cummings scholar believes that on the rare occasions that Cummings signed his name in all lower case, he may have intended it as a gesture of humility, not as an indication that it was the preferred orthography for others to use.
 Additionally, The Chicago Manual of Style, which prescribes favoring non-standard capitalization of names in accordance with the bearer's strongly stated preference, notes "E. E. Cummings can be safely capitalized; it was one of his publishers, not he himself, who lowercased his name."